Archaeological and Bioarchaeological Field School

 Excavations by the Office of Archaeological Research in Prostejov have thus far focused on determining the size and basic structure of the site.
 As this is a recently discovered site, our excavations this summer will continue to investigate the structure, context, and meaning of the site as well as excavating at least two of the complex box graves, each containing the cremated remains of up to 25 individuals in funerary vessels.
 A variety of methods will be taught, including excavation procedures, mapping using laser levels and total stations (laser theodolites supported by onboard computers), feature excavation, field photography, and materials recording.
-A possibility exists that a series of well-preserved, extended burials may also be encountered associated with domestic structures.
-These will be excavated and subjected to preliminary forensic analysis at the research station pending remaining excavation time and the condition of the remains.
-It is important to note, though, that no one can predict exactly what will be encountered so some variation in precisely what occurs is likely.
+Any human skeletal remains that are excavated will be subjected to preliminary forensic analysis at the research facility, pending remaining excavation time and the condition of the remains.
+It is important to note, though, that no one can predict exactly what will be encountered, so some variation in precisely what occurs is likely.

 Lead Faculty and Researchers: